 Who we serve

-In the business world today, SaaS (Software as a Service) or Cloud Technology is not only changing IT, but it is also changing finance.
-How can your enterprise benefit financially from “getting your head in the clouds” with a UCaaS (Unified Communications as a Service) solution?
+In the business world today, SaaS (Software asa Service) or Cloud Technology is not only changing IT, but it is also changing finance.
+With a forecasted 90 percent of business moving to the cloud, how can your enterprise benefit financially from “getting your head in the clouds” with a UCaaS (Unified Communications as a Service) solution?

 The first place to start is to examine your organization’s voice environment.
 Should you keep an on-premise solution or move to a UCaaS solution?
 This decision is becoming an increasingly complex one that needs consideration from both a financial and a technological perspective.
 While legacy or on-premise telephony solutions are an asset that can yield a forecasted return on investment, they are, however, becoming more expensive to maintain.
 Increasingly, they also divert resources away from the core competencies of your enterprise.

 When shifting to UCaaS, it is inherently clear that in most cases, telephony hardware assets in a traditional or on-premise environment are not owned outright; in many cases, they aren’t owned at all.

 While an organization does relinquish some control by not owning hardware, the organization benefits tremendously by shifting to the cloud.
 This move uncovers resources that were previously dedicated to hardware and software maintenance, updates, and repairs.
 Additionally, UCaaS provides the flexibility to adapt to a technological environment where updates are now occurring faster than most organizations can digest.

 From a financial perspective, the decision to move to a UCaaS solution and shift from a Capital Expenditure (CAPEX) to an Operating Expenditure (OPEX) model can be very challenging.